 The impact of the curriculum will be seen through pupils amassing an extensive body of both knowledge and skills which enable them to access the next steps in both their education and lives.
 This is evidenced through outcomes in public examinations, the progress they make against the gains made by previous year groups in lower years, through access to the next steps in their education for year 11 and through destinations measures for year 13.
 The proportion of pupils achieving the Ebacc at grade 5 will be an important measure of the impact of the curriculum as will the proportion of pupils going on to University or Higher Level Apprenticeships.

-This PDF document is not accessible.
-If you use assistive technology, such as a screen reader, and require an accessible version of this document, please email: firstname.lastname@example.org
+The PDF documents on this page are not accessible.
+If you use assistive technology, such as a screen reader, and require an accessible version of the documents, please email: email@example.com